lghackett/lghackett.github.io/_pages/research.md

 <strong>Sprawl and the costs and benefits of promoting compact cities: Evidence from Mexico</strong> with Rodolfo Oviedo-Moguel

-<strong>Rural road upgrading and transportation in Rwanda</strong> with Marco Gonzalez-Navarro, Florence Kondylis, John Loeser, and Maria Ruth Jones
+<strong>Rural road upgrading and transportation in Rwanda</strong> with Marco Gonzalez-Navarro, Florence Kondylis, John Loeser, Maria Jones, and Eric Jospe

 <strong>Protect the forest, protect cities?
 Land use change externalities and flooding in Brazil</strong> with Alice Schmitz